 “Who is it?”
 Cashel asked catching his breath and taking his seat at command.

-Tammy responded, “Unknown.
-They are demanding the return of Vaughan however.”
+Tammy responded, “Unknown, but they’re demanding the return of Vaughan.”

 Through the flight deck’s sun shield, large battleships started appearing one by one just as Kiko and Rei arrived on the flight deck to witness it as well.